Typhoon Kai-tak (2005): Meteorological history

 Typhoon Kai-Tak was first noted as an area of convection to the west-southwest of Manila, Philippines.
 Under favorable conditions, the disturbance continued to develop, prompting the JTWC to issue a TCFA to the system at 09:30 UTC on October 28.
 The JMA followed suit and recognized the system as a tropical depression on the same day.
 It intensified to a tropical storm on the next day, earning the name Kai-tak.
 Moving on an environment between two ridges, the tropical storm continued to intensify, becoming a typhoon on October 30.
-It rapidly intensified, becoming a Category 2 typhoon on the same day, before subsequently weakened due to unfavorable conditions and the land interaction on Vietnam.
+It rapidly intensified, becoming a Category 2 typhoon on the same day, before subsequently weakening due to unfavorable conditions and the land interaction on Vietnam.
 It was downgraded to a tropical storm on November 1, before making landfall near Thanh Hóa on the next day.
 It rapidly degraded over the mountainous terrain of Vietnam, before it was last noted on November 2, near Laos.